MuthoniNjoroge/Car-Sales/README.md

 ##  Visualization

-DAX measures,& Buttons are used in the dashboard
+In this visualization DAX measures where highly utilized, Buttons were also used to make the dashboard navigation user friendly.
 ![](folio_pic.png)
 ![](folio_details.png)